flatironinstitute/CaImAn/README.md

 - [MCMC spike inference](https://github.com/epnev/continuous_time_ca_sampler)
 - [Group LASSO initialization and spatial CNMF](https://github.com/danielso/ROI_detect)

-## Troubleshooting

-A list of known issues can be found [here](https://github.com/flatironinstitute/CaImAn/wiki/Known-Issues).
-If you still encounter problems please open an issue.

 ## Dependencies

 A list of dependencies can be found in the [environment file](https://github.com/flatironinstitute/CaImAn/blob/master/environment.yml).

-# Documentation & Wiki
+## Documentation & Wiki

 Documentation of the code can be found [here](http://flatironinstitute.github.io/CaImAn/).
 Moreover, our [wiki page](https://github.com/flatironinstitute/CaImAn/wiki) covers some aspects of the code.
+A list of known issues can be found [here](https://github.com/flatironinstitute/CaImAn/wiki/Known-Issues).
+If you still encounter problems please open an issue.

+## Questions, comments, issues

+Please use the [gitter chat room](https://gitter.im/agiovann/Constrained_NMF) for questions and comments and create an issue for any bugs you might encounter.

-# Acknowledgements
+## Acknowledgements

 Special thanks to the following people for letting us use their datasets for our various demo files: